Venue guide · Home of Las Vegas Raiders

 • The roof is enclosed and climate-controlled, so there's no weather to plan around year-round.

-• Parking on site is limited; use rideshare or the pedestrian bridge from the Strip and compare prices across sites since TickPick shows the all-in price.
+• Parking on site is limited; use rideshare or the pedestrian bridge from the Strip, and check the live all-in total before you buy.

 Compare tickets by team